varfco/help/id_ID/accounts.edit.md

 **Kartu kredit**

-Firefly hanya mendukung kartu kredit dimana Anda membayar kartu bulanan.
+Firefly III only supports credit cards where you pay the card monthly.
 Informasi ini saat ini belum digunakan secara aktif.
-Tapi tolong isi di dan di masa depan Firefly dapat melakukan sesuatu yang berguna dengan informasi ini.
+But please fill it in and in the future Firefly III may do something useful with this information.

 **Saldo virtual**

 Misalkan Anda ingin memiliki saldo minimal $ 100, - setiap saat.
-Masukkan "-100" dan Firefly akan memperlakukan saldo $ 100, - sebagai nol.
+Enter "-100" and Firefly III will treat a balance of $100,- as zero.
 Jika Anda membuat akun kartu kredit, masukkan batas kartu kredit Anda (misalnya $ 1000, -).
-Firefly benar akan menampilkan seberapa jauh batas Anda diregangkan.
+Firefly III will correctly display how far your limit is stretched.